 - Adaptable to high temperatures and humidity

-- Able to cope with remote locations and rustic living conditions ( volunteer dorms with bunk beds, share shower & toilet facilities, you may find a wide variety of smaller animals in the surrounds)
+- Ability to cope with remote locations and rustic living conditions (volunteer dorms with bunk beds, shared showers and toilets)

 - Flexible and open - minded to carry out a vriety of tasks, depending on project needs

-This Internship program includes accommodation in San Jose with a host family for your first week (2 meals included), accomodation at your respective project site - which could include cabins, tents, or a volunteer house, Spanish course, orientation, bi-weekly follow-ups and 24/7 support during the program with a final evaluation.
+This Internship Program includes accommodation in San Jose with a host family for the first week (2 meals included), accommodation at your respective project site (cabins or a volunteer house with 3 meals included), Spanish course, orientation, weekly follow-ups and 24/7 support during the program with a final evaluation.
 Interns will be required to work 6 days per week.